Florida Diminished Value Claims

 Yes.
 Florida allows third party diminished value claims when another driver is responsible for the accident.

-Yes.
-Florida follows a fault based system for property damage claims.
-The at fault driver’s insurer may owe compensation for measurable loss in value.
+Florida follows a fault-based system for property damage, so the at-fault driver's insurer may owe compensation for the measurable loss in value.

-• Can I pursue diminished value against my own insurance in Florida?
+• Can I claim this against my own policy?

 Generally no. Florida policies typically do not include first party diminished value coverage unless specifically stated.